justin-schroeder/vue-playground/vue-advanced-workshop/01_reactivity.md

 * when you set a value, it should console log it
 * to verify:
   * run `npm install`
-  * run `npm test -- -t 1.1` to assert that it is correct
+  * run `npm test -- 1.1` to assert that it is correct